project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/93-zach-bush-why-all-health-issues-come-back-to-how-we-treat-the-soil.md

 ---
-title: 93 Zach Bush, why all health issues come back to how we treat the soil
+title: 93 Zach Bush Why All Health Issues Come Back To How We Treat The Soil
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-10-12)